 August 31, 2016

-Co-Founder Ralph Lucci guest columnist for EdTech Digest
+Co-Founder Ralph Lucci featured as guest columnist for EdTech Digest

 Behavior Co-Founder Ralph Lucci discussed the expectations and challenges for K-12 websites and shared his tips for how they can improve in “Crash Course for K-12 Websites” with EdTech Digest.
 Read the full article below or at EdTech Digest.